 - Tall, Dark, and Handsome: Death, though it's closer to cute than handsome.

 - Tall, Dark, and Snarky: Amusingly enough, Death also seems to fall into this territory a few times, particularly when he's annoyed.

-- Uke/Seme: Death and Life, respectively, though the creator takes several liberties with the classic examples of this tropes.
-Death, while having the sad doe eyes and a more pliant personality typical of the former's is a very capable fighter, independent and more willing to take the initiative in a situation, while Life is a bit sweeter than the typical seme.
+- Uke/Seme: Death and Life, respectively, though the creator takes several liberties with the classic examples of these tropes.
+Death, while having the sad doe eyes and a more pliant personality typical of the former's is a very capable fighter, independent, and more willing to take the initiative in a situation, while Life is a bit sweeter than the typical seme.
 Another special episode shows that they are actually versatile in sex, so there's an arguable subversion of these tropes.

 - Unrequited Love: Death still harbors feelings for Life, who initially wants nothing to do with him.
 But this wasn't always the case.

 - Was Once a Man: What happens when a human is revealed to have no remorse for their major wrongdoings upon their death?
 They're sent to Nim, where they eventually become blights.

 - We Used to Be Friends: Death and Life.
 Although it's heavily implied that their relationship went beyond friendship.